pyhoon/register-user-b4a/README.md

 # Register-User-B4A
-Register User (B4A) Android App to Register and Login Member, Retrieve and Reset Password using HttpUtils2 to connect to MySQL database
+Register User Android App (B4A) allows Member to Register, Login, View Members, Change and Reset Password.
+It uses OKHttpUtils2 library to connect to MySQL database.

 ![Register-User-B4A](https://github.com/pyhoon/Register-User-B4A/blob/master/APK/Register-User-B4A.png)